 The urgent need for protection required the immediate removal of the child and reasonable efforts, consistent with the circumstances and providing for the safety of the child, were made to eliminate or prevent the child's removal.
 Tex.
 Fam.
-Code § 262.201(b)(2).
+Code § 262.201(g)(2).

-In determining whether there is a continuing danger to the physical health or safety of the child, the court may consider whether the household to which the child would be returned includes a person who has:
+In determining whether there is a continuing danger to the physical health or safety of the child under subsection (g), the court may consider whether the household to which the child would be returned includes a person who has:

 - Abused or neglected another child in a manner that caused serious injury to or the death of the other child; or - Sexually abused another child.
 Tex.
 Fam.
-Code § 262.201(d).
+Code § 262.201(i)(1) and (2).